 The three entrepreneurs set up shop on the second floor of 26 E. South Street, relocated to West Maryland Street three years later before constructing their first building in 1895.
 The building at 241 W. Georgia Street, employed 500, produced two-thirds of the bicycle chains used in America by 1904, and was approximately where Exhibit Hall E is currently in the Indianapolis Convention Center.

-Wainwright, who bought the company outright in 1905 and renamed it the Diamond Chain & Manufacturing Company, expanded production beyond just that of bicycle chains.
+Wainwright, who bought the company outright in 1905 and renamed it the Diamond Chain & Manufacturing Company, expanded production beyond just bicycle chains.
 By the time the company looked to relocate yet again, bicycle chains represented only a fraction of their output, having refocused upon industrial and automotive chain production.
 In 1917, a new production facility was built upon the site of the now disused Green Lawn Cemetery.
 Most every body in Green Lawn had been disinterred and relocated to cemeteries around the city, mostly to Crown Hill including 616 Confederate dead.

-Around World War I, under the leadership of Lucius Wainwright and his son Gus, Diamond Chain was one of the most progressive corporations within the city, offering its workers a company co-op grocery store, credit union, life-insureance policies and a factory sponsored school.
+Around World War I, under the leadership of Lucius Wainwright and his son Guy, Diamond Chain was one of the most progressive corporations within the city, offering its workers a company co-op grocery store, credit union, life-insureance policies and a factory sponsored school.

-After Lucius passed in 1931, son Gus led Diamond Chain until it was acquired by American Steel Industries (now Amsted Industries) in 1950, who run the company to this day.
+After Lucius passed in 1931, his son Guy led Diamond Chain until it was acquired by American Steel Industries (now Amsted Industries) in 1950, who run the company to this day.
 And while the production of bicycle chains have long since ended at the 402 Kentucky Avenue plant, and six additions made to the facility obscure the original 1917 building, one can still make out the silhouette of what once was, matching the south-facing flag pole to the classic photo above.